 When it comes to your hairstyle, your face shape is a key factor in creating the most flattering look for you.
 Should you opt for long waves or a close-cut crop?
 What about going gamine gorgeous?
 This requires a little thought for most of us to ensure the style makes the most of our face shape.
 From center parts to side parts to taking the plunge with a new set of bangs: How do you know if the style you want for 2022 is right for you?
 It’s all about starting with your face type.

-To get a basic sense of your face shape, you’ll want to look at three key criteria.
+To figure out your face shape, you’ll want to look at three key criteria:

 #1.
 Start with the widest part of your face: your forehead, cheeks and jaw.

 #2.
 Is your jawline round, square or pointy?